Lectures on LHC Physics: QCD

 \subsection{Infrared divergences}

 After this brief excursion into ultraviolet divergences and renormalization we can return to the original example, the Drell--Yan process.
-Last, we wrote down the hadronic cross sections in terms of parton distributions at leading order in Eq.(\ref{eq:qcd_dy_naive}).
-At this stage particle distributions (pdfs) are only functions of the collinear momentum fraction of the partons inside the proton about which from a theory point of view we only know a set of sum rules.
+Last, we wrote down the hadronic cross sections in terms of parton distributions at leading order in Eq.\eqref{eq:qcd_dy_naive}.
+At this stage parton distributions (pdfs) in the proton are only functions of the collinear momentum fraction of the partons inside the proton about which from a theory point of view we only know a set of sum rules.

 The perturbative question we need to ask for $\mu^+ \mu^-$ production at the LHC is: what happens if together with the two leptons we produce additional jets which for one reason or another we do not observe in the detector.
-Such jets could for example come from the radiation of a gluon from the initial state quarks.
+Such jets could for example come from the radiation of a gluon from the initial--state quarks.
 In Section~\ref{sec:qcd_single_jet} we will study the kinematics of radiating such jets and specify the infrared divergences this leads to.
 In Sections~\ref{sec:qcd_splitting} and~\ref{sec:qcd_dglap} we will show that these divergences have a generic structure and can be absorbed into a re-definition of the parton densities, similar to an ultraviolet renormalization of a Lagrangian parameter.
-In Section~\ref{sec:qcd_solve_dglap} and~\ref{sec:qcd_resum_collinear} we will again follow the example of the ultraviolet divergences and specify what absorbing these divergences means in terms logarithms appearing in QCD calculations.
+In Sections~\ref{sec:qcd_solve_dglap} and~\ref{sec:qcd_resum_collinear} we will again follow the example of the ultraviolet divergences and specify what absorbing these divergences means in terms logarithms appearing in QCD calculations.

 Throughout this writeup we will use the terms \underline{jets and final state partons} synonymously.
 This is not really correct once we include jet algorithms and hadronization.
 On the other hand, in Section~\ref{sec:sim_fatjet} we will see that the purpose of a jet algorithm is to take us from some kind of energy deposition in the calorimeter to the parton radiated in the hard process.
 The two should therefore be closely related.